rebcabin/tangledown/README.md

 ### OPENERS

 The code in noweb `openers` has two `block` tags that refer to the nowebs of the regexes defined above, namely `left_justified_regexes` and `anywhere_regexes`.
 After Tangledown substitutes the contents of the nowebs for the blocks, the code becomes valid Python and you can call `test_re_matching` in the [Tangledown Kernel](#section-tangledown-kernel) or at the command line.
 When you call it, it proves that we can recognize all the various kinds of tags.
-We leave the regexes themselves as global pseudo-constants so that they're both easy to test and to use in the body of the code ([Demeter weeps](https://en.wikipedia.org/wiki/Law_of_Demeter)).
+We leave the regexes themselves as global pseudo-constants so that they're both easy to test and to use in the body of the code ([Demeter weeps](https://en.wikipedia.org/wiki/Law_of_Demeter) because of globals).

 The code in `hello_world.ipynb` (after you have Paired a Notebook with the Markdown File `hello_world.md`) runs this test as its last act to check that `tangledown.py` was correctly tangled from this here `README.md`.
 That code works in the ordinary Python kernel and in the [Tangledown Kernel](#section-tangledown-kernel).